 Turkish Foreign Policy 1943-45 - A sympathetic study of Turkish diplomacy in the second half of WW2. by Edward Weisband.
 He concludes that Turkey played small state diplomacy rather than Great Power politics and survived the conflict.

 The Warrior Diplomats - Metin Tamkoc looks at how the Turkish Republic's objectives were achieved by the presidents and their principal advisors, who he calls the 'warrior diplomats'.

-The Politics of Turkish Democracy - book by John VanderLippe has quite a bit on the Turkish military in WW2, and the essential economic and political background to the decisions made.
+The Politics of Turkish Democracy - a book by John VanderLippe, has quite a bit on the Turkish military in WW2 and the essential economic and political background to the decisions made.

 The Balkans in WW2 - Christopher Catherwood's examination of the dilemma Britain faced in relations with Turkey and some of the Balkan states from 1939–41.